barrysir/osufile/readme.md

 # osufile

-Relatively compact and hackable .osu parser.
+Modular hackable .osu parser.
 Supports reading and writing.
 Default implementation tries to match osu!'s parsing behaviour, but you can override parts of the parser to disable or add functionality.

 ## Requirements